atlassian-archive/dataschool/dataschool/_chapters/data-governance/what-warehouse-to-use.md

 #### Pros

-BigQuery is not bound by cluster capacity of storage or compute resources, so it scales and performs very well with increasing demands for concurrency (e.g. more users and queries queries accessing the database).
+BigQuery is not bound by cluster capacity of storage or compute resources, so it scales and performs very well with increasing demands for concurrency (e.g. more users and queries accessing the database).
 As a fully managed database, BigQuery handles vacuums and resizing on its own which can save time for your data engineers and makes it easy to use and maintain.
 For businesses using Google products, BigQuery integrates well with Google Drive and Google Analytics.

 #### Cons

 Cost is determined per query byte, making it difficult to budget or regulate if you have users running ad hoc queries against the Data Lake.
-To work around this, you can leverage BigQuery’s cost controls but it can still restrict the amount of analysis you can perform because it limits the queries you can run.
+To work around this, you can leverage BigQuery’s cost controls, but it can still restrict the amount of analysis you can perform because it limits the queries you can run.

 ### Snowflake